 The latest televisions and Blu-Ray players come equipped with more than HD video and audio.
-Internet access and a host of new applications are being built in to run directly on these “smart” TVs and DVD players.
-A popular built-in feature is wireless access which enables the user to avoid plugging in an Ethernet cable.
+Internet access and a host of new applications are being built into devices.
+Collectively, these devices are known as the Internet of Things (IoT) and it is expected that many more devices will eventually be connected to the Internet.
+Internet services run directly on these “smart” TVs and DVD players.
+A popular built-in feature is wireless Internet access which enables the user to avoid plugging in an Ethernet cable.
 Accessing the internet and your favorite apps directly from your TV is convenient.
 However, what security risk does it pose?

 The primary question is, “Are these devices a security risk?”
 Examining the features of smart TVs and Blu-Ray players and comparing them to existing systems that already have a risk profile will help answer this question.

 To access the Internet, a device needs an Internet browser.
 Currently, manufacturers have decided not to develop their browsers but to use existing products that have proven effective on other platforms.
 Some devices come equipped with a version of Opera while others utilize Google’s Chrome browser.
 Both browsers have been reasonably responsive in addressing security vulnerabilities and supporting the latest security standards.

 Another feature offered by some devices is the ability to retrieve pictures, movies, and music from networked computers by using Microsoft’s Windows “media extender technology.”
 The default installation of the press center extender provides full access to most of the shared media on the network.
 This access could allow a compromised television or Blu-ray player to give access to files on the home network or office network.